-Pluto Sans and Lato are the two brand-approved san-serif fonts.
+Pluto Sans and Lato are the two brand-approved sans serif fonts.
 Pluto Sans should be used for all body copy and secondary subheads for print, while Lato is reserved for web usage only, and replaces Pluto in all scenarios online.

 Body copy should always appear in grayscale or navy, except in special circumstances.

-Pluto Sans requires a license to use, so contact firstname.lastname@example.org if usage is required.
-Lato is available through Adobe TypeKit (below), or from Google Fonts.
+Pluto Sans requires a license to use.
+Contact firstname.lastname@example.org if usage is required.
+Lato is available through Adobe Font (below) or from Google Fonts.